LorisYounger/VPet/README_en.md

 1. Download the source code, and open `VPet.sln` with Visual Studio.
 2. Change the project to generate to `Vpet-Simulator.Windows`, and the configuration to `x64`.
    ![Demonstration of the above](README.assets/image-20230208004330895.png)
-3. Click on `Run`.
-If everything is OK, you will get the following message: `Lack Mod Core, Unable start desktop pet`
-4. Run `Vpet-Simulator.Windows/mklink.bat` as administrator.
-This links the `mod` folder to the build folder.
-5. Click on `Run` again, and this time the app will run.
+3. Click on `Run`, and this time the app will run.